cisco/cisco-network-puppet-module/README.md

 `soft-reconfiguration inbound`.
 Valid values are `enable` for basic command enablement; `always` to add the `always` keyword to the basic command; and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).

 ##### `soo`
 Site-of-origin.
 Valid values are a string defining a VPN extcommunity or 'default'.
+This property is not supported on IOS XR.

 ##### `suppress_inactive`
 `suppress-inactive` Valid values are True, False, or 'default'.
+This property is not supported on IOS XR.

 ##### `unsuppress_map`
 `unsuppress-map`.
 Valid values are a string defining a route-map name or 'default'.
+This property is not supported on IOS XR.

 ##### `weight`
 `weight` value.
 Valid values are an integer value or 'default'.